guitarrapc/githubactions-lab/README.md

 > [paths - Workflow syntax for GitHub Actions \- GitHub Help](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths)

-* GitHub Actions can set path-filter.
+* ✔️: GitHub Actions **CAN** set path-filter.
-* CircleCI can not set path-filter.
+* ❌: CircleCI can not set path-filter.
-* Azure Pipeline can set path-filter.
+* ✔️: Azure Pipeline can set path-filter.
-* Jenkins ...
-I think I need filter change from changes?
+* ❌: Jenkins can not set path-filter.
+User should prepare by theirself.

 ## JobId and other meta values